Instrumentation & metrics¶

 Prometheus¶

 Requires the prometheus extra.
+The default metric prefix is http_client_*.

 from asyncly.client.metrics.sinks.prometheus import PrometheusSink